wp-plugins/quiz-tool-lite/readme.txt

 5. Creating a quiz from question pots

 == Changelog ==

+= 2.0 =
+* Added the time limit option to quizzes
+* Added the free text option question type.
+YOu can now define possible answers typed into a box
+* Improved interface using jquery UI tabs
+* Added the ability to create a quiz from a defined set of question IDs as well as question pots

+= 1.5 =
+* Added the option to email admins once a quiz has been completed
+* Added the option to redirect to a new page after the quiz has been completed
+* Fixed table formatting issue for certain question types

 = 1.4.9 =
 * Fixed manual response option ordering bug